 ⚠️ Make sure to keep the double-quotes.

-You can switch to the table view to verify all the file paths and review your results.
+You can switch to the grid view to verify all the file paths and review your results.
 This field is sortable, meaning you can sort documents by file path.
 This is useful if you need to search for documents within a subfolder or subdirectory.

 You can also run a CSV download with the file path data.
 Make sure to include the File Path field, and then export the results into a spreadsheet.